Graduate Student Resources

 Late Graduation Application

-Students who need to file for graduation after the published University deadline for the current semester will be considered late applicants.
-Late applicants must complete the online Application for Degree via their Oasis account, and complete and submit the Late Graduation Application Form to the Graduate Support Office (EDU 320).
-Please note that applying late may require your application to be moved to the following term, even if all degree requirements are met.
+Students who need to apply for graduation after the priority application deadline for the current semester will be considered late applicants.
+Late applicants must submit the online Application for Degree via their Oasis account AND complete and submit the Late Graduation Application Form (see below) to the Graduate Support Office.

 • their names may not appear in the Commencement program